 While you’re at Seljalandsfoss, don’t forget to visit the Gljufrabui waterfall too!
 This is a neat hidden waterfall that you can reach on a short 5 minute walk from Seljalandsfoss.

-The 130 foot falls are hidden inside of a cave, but you can get a closer look by either walking through the opening of the cave OR climbing up above it and peering through an opening in the ceiling of the cave.
+The 40 meter (130 foot) falls are hidden inside of a cave, but you can get a closer look by either walking through the opening of the cave OR climbing up above it and peering through an opening in the ceiling of the cave.